 Health Systems Management Bachelor's Degree Program Highlights

 The bachelor’s degree in health systems management at McNeese incorporates in-depth instruction and extensive hands-on experience to prepare students to plan, direct, implement and organize how healthcare is delivered in a variety of health-related fields and settings.
-In this degree program, students study human resource management, case management, healthcare and regulatory law, and integrated care and health systems to develop the communication, management, and research skills critical to successful health care management.
+In this degree program, students study human resource management, case management, healthcare law, integrated care and health systems to develop the communication, management and research skills critical to successful health care management.

 Flexible learning options

-With between 50-99% of classwork offered online, McNeese’s bachelor’s degree in Health Systems Management offers students the freedom and flexibility to study from home and at their own pace.
+With 100% of classwork offered online, McNeese’s bachelor’s degree in health systems management offers students the freedom and flexibility to study from home and at their own pace.
 With online options, many students are able to complete their degrees in as little as three years.

 At a Glance